Allesterdev/Allestersec-portfolio/Improve-authentication,-authorization,-and-accounting-for-a-small-business/Access-controls-worksheet.md

 To do this, you’ll need to do some accounting on the incident to better understand what happened.
 First, you will review the access log of the incident.
 Next, you will take notes that can help you identify a possible threat actor.
 Then, you will spot issues with the access controls that were exploited by the user.
 Finally, you will recommend mitigations that can improve the business' access controls and reduce the likelihood that this incident reoccurs.

 ### Accounting exercise
-Event Type: Information
+Event Type: Information\n

-Event Source: AdsmEmployeeService
+Event Source: AdsmEmployeeService\n
 Event Category: None
 Event ID: 1227
 Date: 10/03/2023
 Time: 8:29:57 AM
 User: Legal\Administrator
 Computer: Up2-NoGud
 IP: 152.207.255.255
 Description:
 Payroll event added.
 FAUX_BANK

 ---